bolorundurowb/dotenv.net/README.md

 ```

 You can specify the env files to be loaded.
 One or more can be loaded.
 (NOTE: the order in which the env paths are provided is crucial.
 If there is a duplicate
-key and value specified in an env file specified later in the list, that value would overwrite the earlier values read). *The default is `.env`*:
+key and value specified in an env file specified later in the list, that value will overwrite the earlier values read). *The default is `.env`*:

 ```csharp
 DotEnv.Load(options: new DotEnvOptions(envFilePaths: new[] {"./path/to/env", "./path/to/second/env"}));
 ```

 To search up from the executing library's directory for an env file.
 The directories would be searched upwards i.e given a directory path `/path/to/var`,
-The `var` directory would be searched first, then the `to` directory and then the `path` directory.
+The `var` directory would be searched first, followed by the `to` directory and then the `path` directory.
 The options allow for probing the directories as well
 as specifying how high up to search.  *The defaults are `false` and `4` directories up*:

 ```csharp